D-K-E/opengl-window-tutorial/readme.rst

 If you are new into C/C++ world and the build/compile/run operations like myself, you will soon find yourself trying IDEs advertised in the tutorial X.

-Did that, didn't work out well in the end.
+I did that, and it didn't work out well in the end.
+I realized that I was getting more and more hesitant about build/compile process, which made me question whether I wanted to really pursue learning OpenGL, whether I should look for alternatives, etc.

+But in the end, I noticed that at its base, it is a very simple process.

 So I prepared this tutorial for you.

 Just follow the steps and you shall have your first window.
 Make sure to actually read every step instead of copy pasting mindlessly.
 I lost a lot of